- Open the recipe details.

 - Enable "Shrink-to-Fit".

 - Make sure your margins are not too big.

 - Remove the heading and footer (page numbers) in your printer settings.

 - Check the default font size if your using Chrome or Firefox.

-3. Try Google Chrome Browser.
+- Try printing in Google Chrome Browser.
 It comes with a print preview already built in.

-Please note: Plan to Eat currently does not have the functionality to print multiple recipes at one time.
+Please note: Plan to Eat currently does not have the functionality to print multiple recipes from the Recipe Book at one time.